SQream/sqream_docs/getting_started/hardware_guide.rst

    * - Network Card (Client)
      - 2x 1 GbE cards or similar
    * - Operating System
-     - Red Hat Enterprise Linux v8.9 or Amazon Linux 2
+     - Red Hat Enterprise Linux v8.9/8.10/9.5

-.. note:: With a NAS connected over GPFS, Lustre, Weka, or VAST, each SQreamDB worker can read data at 5GB/s or more.
+.. note:: With a NAS connected over GPFS, Weka, or VAST, each SQreamDB worker can read data at 5GB/s or more.

 SQreamDB Studio Server
 ----------------------